Shaftway/state-machine/README.md

 ### Re-entrancy

 It is not uncommon to want to add or remove callbacks or transition again within a callback.
-This is perfect allowed, with a couple caveats.
+This is perfectly allowed, with a couple caveats.

 #### Adding or Removing Callbacks